nuzillard/KnapsackSearch/README.md

 creates `filename_elec.sdf` from `filename.sdf`.
-This is necessary when .sdf files from RDKit are produced to be read by ACD software. `novalence.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `novalence.py` relies on `mySDWriter.py`
+This is necessary when .sdf files from RDKit are produced to be read by ACD software. `novalence.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `novalence.py` relies on `mySDWriter.py`.

+`python novalence.py filename.sdf`

+applies an in-place correction.

 Applying `novalence.py` to files from KnapsackSearch before importing them in ACD software is generally a good idea.